-- (2) What is the name of the hard part you feel on placing your hand on your chest? - (3) Do you feel some hard bumps on the back?
+- (1) Place your hand at the centre of your chest and your friend's back. - (2) What is the name of the hard part you feel on placing your hand on your chest? - (3) Do you feel some hard bumps on the back?
 What are they called? - (4) What difference do you notice between the bones of the back and those of the chest?